 - In Everyday Heroes, Mr. Mighty has been known to exclaim "Great Siegel's Ghost!"
 This is based on the phrase "Great Caesar's Ghost", commonly used by Daily Planet editor Perry White in The Adventures of Superman... which starred a character created by Jerry Siegel.

-- Bender itself is a double meaning, referring both to his function as a bending unit and the fact that he's constantly drinking alcohol (which he needs as fuel).
+- Futurama's Bender, referring both to his function as a bending unit and to the fact that he's constantly drinking alcohol (which he needs as fuel).

 - What exactly does the "hood" in "hood rat" refer to?
 Most likely, it's the fact that they live in the hood (ghetto).
 But it could appropriately refer to the fact that they might well be a Hood Ornament Hottie.
 Or, they are also rather likely to be wearing a jacket with a hood.
 All of these references are, at least, consistent with the meaning of the stereotype.

-- Oscar Pistorius, the first ever double amputee to compete in the Olympics, has the nickname "Bladerunner".
-Referencing both his prosphetic legs (which are blade shapped springs which he runs on) and the movie Bladerunner.
+- Oscar Pistorius, the first ever double amputee to compete in the Olympics, has the nickname "Bladerunner", referencing both his prosthetic legs (blade-shaped springs) and the movie Blade Runner.